For reference, you are the size of the little one.

 - The Castlevania series has its share of Giant Mooks; Giant Bat the Recurring Boss, giant skeletons, Peeping Big, just to name a few.

 - The final stage of Gradius Gaiden has the third-to-last boss, Heavy Dakker/Ducker, a giant version of those walking robots that walk on the floors and ceilings of some stages.
+By no means do the differences end at sizes; the Heavy Ducker packs several unique and deadly weapons of its own.

-- Inversion: some games in the Mario franchise (starting with Super Mario Bros 3) have the Micro-Goomba, a smaller (and much more annoying) version of the usual Mascot Mook.
+- Inversion: some games in the Mario franchise (starting with Super Mario Bros.
+3) have the Micro-Goomba, a smaller (and much more annoying) version of the usual Mascot Mook.
 Super Mario World has the Thwimps, which are tiny versions of Thwomps.

 - Almost all the platform games also play this straight, though.
 World 4 in SMB3 is almost entirely populated by giant mooks.